jaetask/minimal-14kb-website/README.md

 - May/May not use Grunt|Gulp

 ## Initial load
-I am not sure how harsh I want to be on this, I would prefer the entire site to load in a single http request.
+The aim is to load the entire app in a single http request.
 That means inline SVG, JS and CSS.
-YES, inline! just lol to that but super super fast.
+YES, inline! just lol to that but super fast.

 ### Inline Pros
 - JS code would always be loaded and available in a specific order